drewUCL/Greengraph/README.md

 To use this programme, please follow the steps:

 1. Install
-2. Enter the two points you wish to analyse (--From && --To) and select optional arguments (--Steps and output file name with extension --Out)
+2. Enter the two points you wish to analyse (--From ; --To)
+3. Select optional arguments (--Steps ; --Out)
-3. Your command line should look something like:
+4. Your command line should look something like:

 **Greengraph --From 'London' --To 'Edinburgh' --Steps 50 --Out LDN_EDN.png**